LilOz/sEMG-Forearm-Classification/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Open Source](https://img.shields.io/badge/Open%20Source-%E2%9D%A4-brightgreen.svg)

-This repository contains the core hardware designs, datasets, and machine learning notebooks for a final year project at Imperial College London.
+This repository contains the core hardware designs, and machine learning notebooks for a final year project at Imperial College London.
 The project delivers a complete, low-cost, and open-source system for classifying hand and wrist gestures from surface electromyography (sEMG) signals in real-time.

 The primary goal is to address the limitations of expensive, proprietary, and inflexible commercial sEMG systems by providing an accessible and highly adaptable platform for researchers, students, and hobbyists.